Blqtent/jackc/README.md

 subroutine execution and a scope of the local subroutine.

 Every kind of variable is accessed only by its identifier.
-You don not need to add class identifier for static varaiable.
+You don not need to add class identifier for static variable.
 And you cannot access fields of object.
-If you need to access field, you need to write a getter and setter.
+If you need to access field, you need to write getter and setter.

 Each variable has a type that can be a primitive or a object type of a class.